drewjtaylor/drews-node-project/README.md

 This token can be copied and entered as a Bearer Token in the header (or automatically entered using Postman's "bearer" authentication method,) causing future requests to let the server know which user is making the request.

+Here is an example of using the bearer token using Postman's bearer authentication
 ![postman bearer token](./demo-screens/postman-bearer-token.jpg)

+You can also add the header directly (this is all Postman was doing anyway).
+Make sure to add the header title "Authorization" with the value, "Bearer {token goes here}"
 ![header bearer token](./demo-screens/header-bearer-token.jpg)

 # <a name='testing'>Testing</a>